 Implementation began 9/1/2023 and continues in accordance with approved policies.
-To date, HC has processed and approved 77 hardships in accordance with policies, 24 additional hardship have been requested and denied based on
+To date, HC has processed and

 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?

 Describe how the stepped rent is structured, including the following: how each household's rent will be set in the first year; how frequently rents will change and by what amount; and how the stepped rent will end (i.e., what is the maximum rent).